 It took Doyle a while to get used to the passion of the Red Sox fans.
 “I had heard about it, and I had read about it.
 But until you play in front of those fans day after day you don’t realize how much they care about their team.
 Red Sox fans are just unbelievable.”

-On July 12, the last game before the All-Star break, Doyle hit safely against the Texas Rangers in a 7-5 Red Sox win.
+On July 12, just before the All-Star break, Doyle hit safely against the Texas Rangers in a 10-4 Red Sox win.
 That began a hitting streak that saw him hit safely in 22 games.
 During his streak the Red Sox won 17 times and lost only five.
 Doyle downplayed this personal streak: “It was nice, and I’m proud of it.
 But it doesn’t really mean anything because we didn’t reach our goal that season.
 If we had won the World Series then it would really be something to talk about.”